 Strategic discussions are those that revolve around HR and organizational issues, product roadmap, business execution, go to market strategy, HQ relocation and more.

-As a first-time founder, these meaningful topics may still be unchartered territory.
+As a first-time founder in your first board meeting, these meaningful topics may still be unchartered territory.
 Having the ability to get input from board members who have seen companies in your status before, especially successful ones, can provide invaluable insights.
 You are able to learn from both their success and failures and implement these insights in your organization.

-Now some golden tips on the best way to optimize a board meeting:
+Now some golden tips on how to lead a board meeting:

 Golden Tip #1: Anchor your discussions